albertoavera/S-P-Financial-Network-/README.md

 # S&P Financial-Network
-A project I spent a bit of time working on during graduate school
+A project I spent a bit of time working on during my graduate study.
+Here is a great example of live data extraction by simply using API's.
+Here in this example I used yahoo finance's API in my notebook to extract information from last quarter end.
+I made a very comprehensive video presentation showing my netwrok graph that I later imported into gephi in order to make a a final interactive display!